Nelson Ogunshakin

 Olawale Nelson Ogunshakin OBE (known as "Nelson Ogunshakin") is a British engineer and businessman.
-He is currently chief executive officer of the International Federation of Consulting Engineers (FIDIC) based in Geneva, Switzerland.
+He is a former chief executive officer of the International Federation of Consulting Engineers (FIDIC) based in Geneva, Switzerland.
 He was appointed to the board of Transport for London in September 2016.

 Education

 Nelson Ogunshakin graduated from Aston University in 1985 with a BSc (Hons) in Civil Engineering and obtained a master's degree in Construction & Programme Management at the University of Birmingham.
 He also completed an MBA in Strategic Management and Corporate Finance from Aston University in 1994.
 Nelson also gained certifications from the Harvard Business School and INSEAD Business School executive programmes.

 Career

 Ogunshakin's first position after university was with civil engineering firm Tarmac, later known as Carillion, in 1981.
 He then moved to Warwickshire County Council, where he became a transport planner.
 Moving back into consultancy, he joined Rendel Palmer & Tritton consulting engineers and worked on the construction of new motorways in the area, including the M6 toll.

 He spent 14 years at the company, where he worked on projects in Hong Kong, Malaysia, Indonesia, South Africa, Canada, Egypt, Africa, the USA and across Europe.

 He also held senior positions at WSP Global, AEO Group and in 2004, he became chief executive of the Association for Consultancy and Engineering.
 At ACE, he oversaw the acquisition and integration of the Environmental Industries Commission into the group and the establishment of the infrastructure industry magazine Infrastructure Intelligence.